How does it work?

 You book the photoshoot with me.

-We get ready: choose a location, and you choose the clothes, props and poses you would like to try.
-I’ll give you guidance on that.
+We get ready: choose a location, the clothes, props and poses.

 I sort the photos and select photos that have the potential to be great.
 I send you a link and you choose which of them you want me to finish.